modularity-conference/modularity-conference.github.io/index.markdown

 abstraction.
 Novel concepts and abstraction mechanisms are a focus point for improvements in the support for modularity.

-The scope of this conference covers all perspectives on software systems in all their life-cycle phases.
+The scope of this event covers all perspectives on software systems in all their life-cycle phases.